ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

 The problem it solves is clear referencing.
 When you share code, logs, or long text, it is hard to point people to a specific line without visible line numbers.
 Editors often show numbers only inside the editor, not in shared snippets, emails, or documents.
+An online tool to add line numbers to your text makes it easy to prepare examples for documentation, blog posts, or support replies.

 Manually typing numbers is slow and breaks as soon as you insert or remove lines.

-This tool automates line numbering so you can create stable, easy to reference text blocks.
-It preserves your original content while adding a consistent numbering format at the start of each line.
-You stay in control of the format, whether you want simple "1. ", padded "001: ", or more specialized layouts for code.
+This tool automates line numbering so you can quickly generate a numbered text block or online line number generator style output for any plain text file.
+It preserves your original content while adding a consistent numbering format at the start of each line, whether you want simple "1. ", padded "001: ", or more specialized layouts for code listings.

 Line numbers are simple labels that appear beside or in front of each line of text.
 They do not change the meaning of the content, but they make navigation and discussion much easier.
 In an editor, line numbers help locate errors or warnings.
 In shared text, they allow everyone to speak about the same part of the content without confusion.